BCLibCoop/nnels-views-custom-handlers/README.md

 ### Add Button

 Displays a button, based on the node that the view is attached to.
 The path and text are options.

+### Term Warning

+Outputs a messages related to terms.